 - 1. Compliance with exclusion list: whether the investee companies comply with the financial product's and the Fund Managers' exclusion lists.
-For further details regarding the exclusion lists please see the disclosure in section 4 below (Investment strategy): "Binding elements Exclusion criteria". - 2.
-ESG score: the ESG score of investee companies, which the Fund Managers may seek to improve through engagement, on a reasonable efforts basis, during the course of investment.
-The ESG score will be applied in respect of all private debt investments held by the financial product.
+For further details regarding the exclusion lists please see the disclosure in section 4 below (Investment strategy): "Binding elements Exclusion criteria". - ESG score: the ESG score of investee companies, which the Fund Managers may seek to improve through engagement during the course of investment.
+The ESG score will be applied in respect of the parallel lending segment of the financial product (which is anticipated to represent a significant portion of the assets held by the financial product).
 The Fund Managers apply specific minimum ESG score criteria at investee company and portfolio-level which are summarised below in section 4 (Investment strategy): "Binding elements ESG score".